leftfield-geospatial/homonim/docs/case_studies/aerial_mosaic.rst

 Aerial mosaic correction
 ========================

-This case study is a summary of the `original presentation of the method <https://www.researchgate.net/publication/328317307_Radiometric_homogenisation_of_aerial_images_by_calibrating_with_satellite_data>`_.
+This case study is a summary of the `original presentation <https://www.researchgate.net/publication/328317307_Radiometric_homogenisation_of_aerial_images_by_calibrating_with_satellite_data>`_.
 It demonstrates the correction and accuracy improvement of a mosaic of `NGI <https://ngi.dalrrd.gov.za/index.php/what-we-do/aerial-photography-and-imagery>`_ aerial images.

-The mosaic consists of ± 2000 mages, captured over the Little Karoo (South Africa) from 22 Jan to 8 Feb 2010.
+The mosaic consists of 2228 mages, captured over the Little Karoo (South Africa) from 22 Jan to 8 Feb 2010.
 The images have a 50 cm spatial resolution and 4 spectral bands (red, green, blue and near-infrared).

 .. figure:: aerial_mosaic-study_area.png
     :scale: 50 %